-1 A search performed during August 2021 on Web of Science bibliographic database by papers published during 2020 that include on the title the words "capital structure" returned a total of 193 documents.
-The number grows substantially when we search for papers that have as one of the topics "capital structure", in which case a total of 2,661 documents is returned.
+1 A search performed during March 2024 on Web of Science bibliographic database by papers published during 2023 that include on the title the words "capital structure" returned a total of 196 documents.
+The number grows substantially when we search for papers that have as one of the topics "capital structure", in which case a total of 2,803 documents is returned.

 Despite the considerable advances made during the last decade, researchers have failed so far to provide a completely satisfactory explanation of the zero-leverage phenomenon, as recently stressed by Saona et al. (2020).
 Therefore, they have recently started to search for less conventional determinants of zero-leverage policies, including in their studies factors that, by affecting the society, may also influence capital structure decisions (i.e., contextual factors as proposed by Nguyen and Canh, 2021).
 An example is Ghoul et al. (2018), which studied the impact of country's cultural indicators on zero leverage.
-Other examples, from the more general topic of capital structure, are Mamede et al. (2021), which studied the effects on debt ratios of corruption, immigration and concentration of refugees in a given region/country; Nguyen and Phan (2020), which studied the effects of the level of carbon emissions on firm's capital structure after the ratification of the Kyoto Protocol by Australia in December 2007; and Nguyen et al. (2021), which studied the effect of entrepreneur's education level on the propensity for SMEs use formal credit.
+Other examples, from the more general topic of capital structure, are Mamede et al. (2021), which studied the effects on debt ratios of corruption, immigration and concentration of refugees in a given region/country; Nguyen and Phan (2020), which studied the effects of the level of carbon emissions on firm's capital structure after the ratification of the Kyoto Protocol by Australia in December 2007; Tascón et al. (2021), which added to the analysis how the firm's life cycle affects the relationship between carbon performance and financial debt; and Nguyen et al. (2021), which studied the effect of entrepreneur's education level on the propensity for SMEs use formal credit.
 However, such studies are still rare and do not fully cover the effects of new challenges to society such as environmental protection and human development.